wieldo/meteor-app/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/wieldo/formlyMaterial/master/LICENSE)
 [![Gitter join](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/wieldo/meteor-app-example)

-This is an example of Module Meteor Application on angular2-now with packages below.
-It consists clients and developers states.
+This is an example of module Meteor Application on angular2-now with packages below.
+It consists clients and developers states where developers is created to help develop meteorApp and clients to manage todos or tasks.

 ## Table of contents
 * [Inside](#inside)